 What is the Bachelor of Science in Health Sciences?

 The Bachelor of Science in Health Sciences (BSHS) is designed for students who are interested in pursuing a health-related career.
-Programs of study either prepare students to enter a graduate program in a specific healthcare field, such as physical therapy, occupational therapy, podiatry, or physician assistant science, or prepare students to enter a health-related field or to develop skills and knowledge that will prepare them to work in healthcare generally.
+Programs of study either prepare students to enter a graduate program in a specific healthcare field, such as physical therapy, occupational therapy or physician assistant science, prepare students to enter a health-related field or to develop skills and knowledge that will prepare them to work in healthcare generally.

 The curriculum emphasizes the development of self-directed and engaged learning skills needed for independent and life-long learning.
 It also promotes the importance of culture and ethical considerations relevant to all aspects of healthcare practice.
-Recognizing that common program objectives can be achieved in a variety of ways, the curriculum allows students the flexibility to plan a course of study that best suits their professional and educational needs through five tracks of study: Associate Degree Completion Track, General Interest Track, Pre-Physician Assistant Science Track, Pre-Podiatry Track, and Pre-Therapy Track.
+Recognizing that common program objectives can be achieved in a variety of ways, the curriculum allows students the flexibility to plan a course of study that best suits their professional and educational needs through five tracks of study: Associate Degree Completion Track, General Interest Track, Pre-Physician Assistant Science Track and Pre-Therapy Track.

 What can I do with a Major in Health Sciences?